MicrosoftDocs/SupportArticles-docs/support/azure/synapse-analytics/dedicated-sql/dsql-perf-cci-health.md

 ---
-title: Assess and correct clustered columnstore index health on dedicated SQL pool
+title: Assess and correct clustered columnstore index health in a dedicated SQL pool
-description: Provides methods of assessment and maintenance for CCIs on an Azure Synapse Analytics dedicated SQL pool. ms.date: 11/16/2022
+description: Provides methods of assessment and maintenance for CCIs in an Azure Synapse Analytics dedicated SQL pool. ms.date: 11/16/2022
 author: scott-epperly
 ms.author: scepperl
 ms.reviewer: scepperl
 ---

-# Assess and correct clustered columnstore index health on dedicated SQL pool
+# Assess and correct clustered columnstore index health in a dedicated SQL pool

 _Applies to:_ &nbsp; Azure Synapse Analytics